tandica/rhcsa/6-user-and-group-mgmt/notes.md

 9. `id` and `group` commands can be used to list all groups a user is a member of.

 10. When */etc/nologin* exists, only a root user will be able to login.

+### Review Questions

+1. The defaukt parameter that can be changed to expand the lifetime of a sudo token is **timestamp_timeout**.
+It id set in the default config */etc/sudoers*.

+2.